Planning of the January 6 United States Capitol attack

-A stack formation of Oath Keepers led by Kelly Meggs marching on January 6 (top left, circled in red).
-A pipe bomb (top right), one of two found just blocks from the Capitol.
-Proud Boys leader Ethan Nordean (bottom) on January 6, leading a large crowd of Proud Boys to attack the Capitol.
+A pipe bomb (left), one of two found just blocks from the Capitol.
+Proud Boys leader Ethan Nordean (right) on January 6, leading a large crowd of Proud Boys to attack the Capitol.

 After Donald Trump lost the 2020 United States presidential election, multiple individuals plotted to use force to stop the peaceful transition of power; this was one aspect of what eventually led to the January 6 attack on the United States Capitol.

-Fourteen members of the Oath Keepers and Proud Boys militias were convicted of seditious conspiracy for planning and leading the attack, while an unidentified pipe-bomber remains at-large.
+Fourteen members of the Oath Keepers and Proud Boys militias were convicted of seditious conspiracy for planning and leading the attack, and a pipe bombing suspect was arrested in December 2025.